lorenz-halt/diler_email_bridge/README.md

 python src/main.py
 ```

-This will log into the DILER Schule website, check for unread messages, forward them to the specified email address, and mark them as read.
+This will log into the DILER Schule website, check for unread messages, forward them to the specified email address, and mark them as read, with each user respectively.

 ## Cronjob (Linux)